Code-Institute-Submissions/JohnDroy-Hammers/README.md

         * Click save and the site will be published with a link to the live website.
         * The link to the website can be found here - https://johndroy.github.io/Hammers/

+        # Credits

+        ## Content
+        * The main source of the information of the page came from https://www.whufc.com/club/history/club-history.
+        * A lot of other knowledge came from memory or looking at past scores and transfers of the team.